drummondlab/drummondlab.github.io/blog/_posts/2015-09-10-about-endogenous-aggregates.md

 When suddenly: *catastrophe*.
 A fire breaks out.
 (Heat shock!)
 What happens?

-What has long been observed---blurrily, as if from orbit, because our  aren't so great---is that suddenly the workers move to particular places and gather together in big groups.
+What has long been observed---blurrily, as if from orbit, because our instruments aren't so great---is that suddenly the workers move to particular places and gather together in big groups.

 <center>
 <img src="/assets/images/fire-drill-blurry.png" width=300px>